samsquire/additive-guis/README.md

 * After selecting a source widget, I should be able to interrogate what context is available at a point I selected.
 The context is the lists being mapped over.

 If the user selects an inner part of a rendered React component, how do I change the predicates to insert some thing inside the output of a React component?
 Or can only insert things around a React component as a whole.

-# Proposed predicates

-## emits

-Emits the data that was used to render this element

-## selects

-Configures which widget an emitted item goes into

-## mappedBy

-Configures what widget is rendered

 # Example of a predicate join

  This is not implemented yet.